Sean Parker: Police Captain, UC Adjunct Professor, Criminal Justice Advisor

 Captain Sean Parker, Adjunct Professor and CJS Program Advisor

-Criminal Justice at University College
+Criminal Justice at EXT

 Program Advisor & Adjunct Faculty